mbiot2022/Regression_energetic_efficiency/README.md

 ## Notebooks and Scripts

 ### Transmitted_Power.ipynb
 Use the `Transmitted_Power.ipynb` notebook to understand how all transmitted powers used in the subsequent regression analysis were obtained.
+Here you find the first two plots of the paper.

 ### power.py
 The `power.py` file includes two functions: